litebird/litebird_sim/docs/source/mapmaking.rst

 (The pointing information is included in the :class:`.Observation`, alternatively pointings can be provided as a list of numpy arrays.)
-The return object is an instance of the class :class:`.BinnerResult` and contains both the I/Q/U maps and the covariance matrix.
+The result is an instance of the class :class:`.BinnerResult` and contains both the I/Q/U maps and the covariance matrix.

 The :func:`.make_binned_map` has a high level interface in the class